 Check out the screenshot below:

 Phase II was now complete.
-The Living Room has a speedy gigabit network, and is the central hub to the east side of the house.
+The Living Room has a speedy gigabit network and is the central hub on the east side of the house.
 Having both the CAT6 and RG6 run through rigid conduit should help them stand the test of time, without decreasing the resale value of the house.

 By connecting the Xbox and TV to the wired network, we took two heavy hitters off the wireless network, freeing up space for our handheld devices.
 We also eliminated the long wireless backhaul, turning a wireless repeater into a wireless access point.

-My favorite part though?
-The ping on Xbox Live also fell by 40%, from ~110 ms to a steady 65 ms!
+Another win?
+The Xbox Live ping time fell from ~110 ms to a steady 50 ms!
 For online gaming, that kind of drop really helps.

 Thanks to Clint, Jonny, and Tara for all their help.
 Mission accomplished.